buildspace/buildspace-projects/Solidity_And_Smart_Contracts/Section_2/Lesson_5_Deploy_Locally.md

 ![](https://i.imgur.com/DmhZRJN.png)

 INTERESTING.
 But...what's gas?
 What does it mean by block #1?
 What's the big code next to "Transaction"?
 I want you try and just Google this stuff.
-Ask questions in #cowork-chat :).
+Ask questions in #general-chill-chat :).

 🚨 Before you click "Next Lesson"